secharvet/imsidplayer/README.md

 ### ⚠️ Windows SmartScreen Warning

-**imSidPlayer is an unsigned indie executable.** This is normal for passion projects.
+**imSidPlayer is an unsigned indie executable.**

 To run it:
 1. Click **"More info"**
 2. Click **"Run anyway"**

 Source code is public and reproducible via GitHub Actions.
 Enjoy! 🎵

+### 🍎 macOS Version

+**macOS support is coming soon!** If you're a macOS user and would like to help test the application, your feedback would be greatly appreciated! 🚀

+Please open an issue or contact me if you're interested in beta testing.

 ## Features